How to Install Apache Maven on Ubuntu Linux

 sudo apt update sudo apt install maven

-The commands above update your Ubuntu package index and install Apache Maven, along with all dependencies like OpenJDK.
-This is the fastest way if you don’t need the absolute latest version of Apache Maven.
+Run the commands above to update your Ubuntu package index and install Apache Maven, along with all dependencies like OpenJDK.
+This remains the fastest route when specific bleeding-edge releases are not required.

 To verify the installed version, run the commands below.